-Agriculture Domain
+Agriculture Datasets

 Description: This machine learning dataset of smallholder farmer’s fields includes georeferenced crop images along with labels on input use, crop management, phenology, crop damage, and yields, collected across 8 counties in Kenya.